element-hq/element-android/CONTRIBUTING.md

 Two cases:
 - If the meaning stays the same, it's OK to edit the original string (i.e. the English version).
 - If the meaning is not the same, please create a new string and do not remove the existing string.
-See below for instructions to remove existing sting.
+See below for instructions to remove existing string.

 #### Removing existing strings